-The Promoters (Lanka Leyland Limited and Ashok Leyland Limited, India) of the Company and the parties related to Lanka Leyland Limited and Ashok Leyland Limited, India are directly identified as the Related Parties of the Company.
+The Promoters (Lanka Leyland (Pvt) Limited and Ashok Leyland Limited, India) of the Company and the parties related to Lanka Leyland (Pvt) Limited and Ashok Leyland Limited, India and also entities and organisations directly or indirectly related to them as per the applicable laws, are directly identified as the Related Parties of the Company.

 Information related to the related parties of the Promoters are periodically obtained and updated in the database of the Company and are used in identifying, tabulation and evaluating the transactions between them and the Company.
 The members of the Board of Directors of the Company and the Chief Executive Officer have been identified as the Key Management Personnel.
 Periodic declarations are obtained from the Key Management Personnel of the Company to identify the parties, if any, related to them who may have had any transactions relevant for this purpose.